Cocoa Crater: Geology

-As a part of the Mount Edziza volcanic complex, Cocoa Crater lies within a broad area of volcanoes and lava flows called the Northern Cordilleran Volcanic Province, which extends from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline phonolite, trachyte and comendite are locally abundant.
+As a part of the Mount Edziza volcanic complex, Cocoa Crater lies within a broad area of volcanoes called the Northern Cordilleran Volcanic Province, which extends from northwestern British Columbia northwards through Yukon into easternmost Alaska.
+The dominant rocks that make up these volcanoes are alkali basalts and hawaiites, but nephelinites, basanites and peralkaline phonolites, trachytes and comendites are locally abundant.
 These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
-The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.
+Volcanism in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.

 Cocoa Crater is a hawaiitic cinder cone of the Big Raven Formation, the youngest stratigraphic unit of the Mount Edziza volcanic complex.
 The construction of Cocoa Crater took place during the Holocene and was accompanied by the eruption of lava and pyroclastic rocks.
 A 2 km wide lava flow from the cone travelled to the northwest, spread across the Big Raven Plateau and entered the upper portion of Sezill Creek canyon.
 It was forced to flow around the western end of Koosick Bluff due to the presence of a stagnant valley glacier along the southern margin of the lava flow at the time of eruption.
 In the steep-sided upper canyon of Sezill Creek, the lava front ends 180 m above the valley floor where subterranean streams emerge from under the lava flow.